 The production and display of this is sometimes referred to in cinema as 3D, and the implementation and storage of the views can vary.
-This cinema use of 3D should be distinguished from 3D rendering involving a framework like Apple's Metal framework, where geometry, materials, lighting and cameras are modeled and rendered by a GPU or CPU.
+This cinema use of 3D should be distinguished from 3D rendering, involving a framework like Apple's Metal framework, where geometry, materials, lighting and cameras are modeled and rendered by a GPU or CPU.
 In the latter case, such three-dimensional rendering might produce a view as seen from the left eye and a simultaneous view seen from the right eye and therefore be stereoscopic.
 Rendering of a scene might however produce a single view that is not stereoscopic.
 This is sometimes called monoscopic.

-Stereoscopic media can also be captured photographically, where two cameras are offset horizontally to produce a video where the left-eye view and the right-eye view are each encoded.
+Stereoscopic media can also be captured photographically, where two cameras are offset horizontally to produce video where the left-eye view and the right-eye view are each encoded.
 In this case, there's not necessarily any modeling of the scene or any GPU rendering.
-Playback presents the left captured view to the viewer's left eye and the right captured view to the viewer's right eye.
-These left and right captured views might also have been processed.
-Although storage strategies can vary, this document describes how to store stereoscopic content using standardized ISO/ITU formats and some extensions to QTFF/ISOBMFF.
+Playback presents the left-captured view to the viewer's left eye and the right-captured view to the viewer's right eye.
+These left- and right-captured views might also have been processed.